dongxuemin666/RNA-combine/README.md

 ```
 Then all results will be outputted to same directory of fastq files.
 #### 1.2 Differential（DE） analysis
-Explore the differential expressed  genes in different conditions, utilizing the bulf RNA-seq data.
+Explore the differential expressed  genes in different conditions, utilizing the bulk RNA-seq data.
 Input is gene count file.
 For outputs, "sample_correlation_plot.png" shows the sample distances.
 "volcano_plot.png" illustrates the significantly differential genes in differential conditions.